Technical Prototype Report

 "enough" hours.
 However, hours give us an idea of who is being productive and

 who is not.
 This allows us to make suggestions for improvement in later

 Once you have finished the report for this prototype, you should layout your plans for

 the next stage, alpha release.
 The alpha release is expected to be much more comprehensive

 than the last first demonstrations.
 All of your controls should be finalized.
 You should

 also have a (simple) level editor and a playable "level".
 The level editor does not

-have to be part of your game.
-It can be a separate program that creates files that
+have to run on the mobile device.
+It can be a separate program that runs on a computer

 for more details.